-At STEM For Kids, we provide a fun learning experience for program participants.
-Brain research shows that fun is an important ingredient for learning and memory.
+At STEM For Kids, we provide an engaging learning experience for program participants.
+Brain research shows that fun and engagement are important ingredients for learning and memory.

 How do we do it?